DanielUpTop/car-sharing-web-app/README.md

 # Car Sharing Web Application

 A comprehensive car-sharing platform that allows users to rent vehicles through a user-friendly web interface.
-This project is developed as part of my final year university project.

 ## Features